 Get-NetIPConfiguration

-Specify an index of your network adapter interface (InterfaceIndex
+Specify the network adapter interface index (InterfaceIndex

 New-NetIPaddress -InterfaceIndex 4 -IPAddress 192.168.1.100 -PrefixLength 24 -DefaultGateway 192.168.1.1